Lone parent households lose more than any other demographic type in terms of final income in all three countries.

 Following the publication of the Withdrawal Agreement, it is clear that women are still missing from the Government’s agenda on Brexit.

 The Fawcett Society have produced a briefing paper (pdf) as part of their campaign #FaceHerFuture on Brexit and women.

-Child Poverty Action Group (CPAG) is recruiting a Justice First Fellow / Trainee Solicitor on a full-time basis, in London.
-The closing date for applications is 17 September 2018.
+Mind is recruiting a policy and campaigns manager on a fixed term (10 months) contract, in London.
+The closing date for applications is 10 December 2018.

 The Work and Pensions Committee is conducting a November 2018 inquiry into the current state of the UK’s welfare safety net, prompted by the evidence of debt, hunger and homelessness it has heard across several recent inquiries.

 Responses must be made by 14 December 2018.

 More than half of civil society organisations (CSOs) say the situation for civil society in their country has deteriorated or strongly deteriorated in the past three years.
 This is according to a November 2018 conference paper from the EU Agency for Fundamental Rights on civil society space in 2018.
 The paper summarises the results of …